California Driver Handbook - Parking

 How to parallel park safely:

 - Find a space.
-Look for a space about 3 feet longer than your vehicle safely park in the space without striking another vehicle or object.
+Look for a space at least 3 feet longer than your vehicle to safely park in the space without striking another vehicle or object.
 When you find a space, signal your intention to park.

-- Pull your vehicle alongside the vehicle in front of your space, if any, 2 feet away from it and bumpers aligned.
+- Pull your vehicle alongsidethe vehicle in front of your space, if any, 2 feet away from it and bumpers aligned.
 Check your rear view mirror and look over your shoulder for approaching vehicles.
 You can brake gently so approaching vehicles behind you will see the brake lights and stop to allow you to park.
 Keep your foot on the brake and put the vehicle in reverse.
+Maintain the turn signal.

 - Lift your foot off the brake.
 Check your mirrors and look over your shoulder to make sure the street is clear of traffic before you begin to back up.
 Look over your shoulder at the space to make sure it is clear of any objects, pedestrians, animals, etc. Begin to back up while turning the wheel hard toward the curb; you want the angle to be sharp but not too sharp.